In the workshop blog header | Welsh Slate Water Features

 In the Workshop focuses on the designs and projects currently in progress at Welsh Slate Water Features.
 This will include some behind the scenes content around the tooling used and what’s being cut or core drilled and transformed into stunning water feature designs.
 Quarry trips and exciting adventures to source and procure stone will also be included.
 This will give clients early visibility of what’s in the workshop and will becoming available on the website soon.

 November 02nd 2024.
 We recently took delivery of a new 200mm diameter core drill to add to our offering.
 With a number of boulders too big for our 150mm and too small for our 250mm so a 200mm was the perfect fit.
 With a barrel length of 450mm this gives us a great range.
 This was tested out on two different size Purbeck Stone boulders.
 A smaller one measuring 400mm x 320mm x 230mm and a one person lift.
 And a larger boulder measuring 400mm x 400mm x 500mm high.
 Two very different boulders but with the same deep bowl offers another variation of our popular water bowls and bird baths.
 These will be set up and professionally photographed shortly and available on the website soon.
+One of these has now been added to the website as Tsukubai Water Basin TWB03.

 October 28th 2024.
 Our range of Bird Baths and Water Bowls proved very popular last season so we’re busy sourcing stone suitable for carving.
 We’re keen to offer a varied range of these, with smaller more manageable pieces which can easily be carried and placed in the garden but also to make it easier for animals and wildlife to take a drink from if located closer to the ground.
 This Purbeck Stone piece was perfect when we saw it in the quarry.
 Measuring approx 700mm wide x 500 long x 220 high.
 It still needs to be weighed but a guesstimate is around 75kg.
 It could be carried by two people or easily manouvered on a sack truck or trolley.
 We have some similar available on the website Stone Boulder Bird Bath SBB21 and larger pieces like Stone Boulder Bird Bath SBB17.
 This will be cleaned up and photographed properly when the sun comes out and will then be listed on the website for purchase.